-D.1 - Yes.
+- D.1 Yes.
 Grading is broken into several components and provides opportunity for a variety of course activities, including presentations.
-The Reviewer applauds this variety in grading.

-D.2 - Yes.
+The pie chart was a great visual aid for students. - D.2 Yes.
 This is somewhat implied.
 The assessments appear to align with stated course-level objectives.
-This alignment can be strengthened through describing this alignment.

-D.3 - This Reviewer did not find any specific or descriptive criteria that was provided for the evaluation of student work.
+This alignment can be strengthened through describing this alignment. - D.3 This Reviewer did not find any specific or descriptive criteria that was provided for the evaluation of student work.
 As mentioned previously, this could be solved with a simple outline listing each assignment, the due date, total points possible, and a grading rubric.
 In order to encourage students, especially in this particular field, it would be best practice to list assignments and due dates early so students are prepared for their learning.